aissav/AI-scRNA-datasets-Workshop/README.md

 ## Build the Docker image

 All the enviroment will be installed including scripts and data on the docker image.
 Building the docker image may take hours due to installation of the all packages.

 You can simply build docker image by running following command on command line.

-All the enviroment will be installed including scripts and data on the docker image.

 > Go to folder where repository downloaded on command line